Virgil Peck Jr.

-Virgil Peck Jr. (born August 21, 1959) is a Republican and former member of the Kansas House of Representatives, representing the 12th district (in southeast Kansas, Montgomery County).
-He is currently representing Kansas State Senate district 15.
+Virgil Peck Jr. (born August 21, 1959) is state legislator in Kansas.
+A Republican, he served in the Kansas House of Representatives from 2005 to 2016, representing the 11th (2005–2013) and 12th district (2013–2017).
+He currently represents Kansas State Senate district 15.
 He is the former chairman of the Kansas House Transportation and Public Safety Budget Committees, and the former Republican Majority Caucus Chairman.

-Prior to his election, he ran unsuccessfully for House district 11 in 2002, and for Kansas Senate district 15 in 2000.
+Prior to his election, he campaigned for House district 11 in 2002 and for Kansas Senate district 15 in 2000.

-Issue positions
+Political views

 Peck identifies as "Pro-Low Taxes, Pro-Life, Pro-Education, Pro-Business, Pro-Agriculture," and "Pro-2nd Amendment."
 He states, "We need to address property tax relief, immigration reform, health care costs, state debt, and bring state government spending under control."

-Controversies

-Illegal immigrants remark

-On Monday, March 14, 2011, during a committee discussion about a state plan to use gunmen in helicopters to control the feral swine population, Peck said, "If shooting these immigrating feral hogs works, maybe we have found a (solution) to our illegal immigration problem."
-Peck issued an apology by stating, "My statements yesterday were regrettable.
+On March 14, 2011, during a committee discussion about a state plan to use gunmen in helicopters to control the feral swine population, Peck said, "If shooting these immigrating feral hogs works, maybe we have found a (solution) to our illegal immigration problem."
+Peck later issued an apology, stating, "My statements yesterday were regrettable.
 Please accept my apology."

-Proposed $10,000 legislators' raise

 In the 2013 legislative session, Peck introduced a bill to raise lawmakers pay by $10,000.
 The bill failed to receive substantial support.